Note: This article focuses on Residential properties sold by auction, so doesn’t consider land, commercial premises and so on.

 Here's a breakdown of the data for 2020:

 - Data from the Office For National Statistics shows that 651,987 homes were sold in England and Wales during 2020.

 - Essential Information Group are the industry-standard for property auction information.
 We compiled data from their monthly newsletters and found that 15,009 properties were sold in 2020 via auction.

 - That means 2.3% (or about 1 in 45) houses were sold via auction in 2020.

 But there are other interesting questions to consider as well.
 For example, what's the average value of a house sold at auction?
 And how successful are auctions?

-Let's do a quick run through some other interesting property auction facts - and how you can use them to your advantage.
+Let's do a quick run through of some other interesting property auction facts - and how you can use them to your advantage.

 1. Property auction facts: Sales, success rates and other trends

 There's a wealth of information available online about property auctions and the wider housing market.
 The difficulty is just in pulling it all together and making sense of it!